 Fact: 70% of consumers said they are most likely to respond to ads if they are relevant to local proximity.

 Making a positive change for your brand at the local level is one thing, but ensuring that returning customers see the change is critical.
 These customers will start by seeing your top-of-funnel branding reinforcing your local message.
 But what happens when they search for a location, or a product or service?

 The retailer we’ve been following did more than simply build ads and social media content around their local message.
 They ensured that their bottom-of-funnel tactics were aligned as well.
 That meant updating their Store Locator, listing descriptions with a focus on their local design love, SEM ads highlighting local designers they’ve partnered with, and even retargeting ads for returning customers reinforcing their story further.

 Communities are defined by the unique behaviors and needs of their local customers.
 So, understanding and targeting your local audiences on a granular level, is more effective than trying to speak to one broad target.
 Indeed, adopting the mindset of thinking globally and acting locally will drive the future of retail.

 Brands are no longer the sole owners of their narrative – consumers influence and shape the stories of local and national businesses everywhere.
 Today’s marketers are challenged with being tuned-in to every channel their consumer interacts with, collecting and distilling mass amounts of data, and turning it into a unique, personalized message for individuals.

-SweetIQ and USA TODAY can help you connect your core brand message all the way through to your last touchpoints before conversion.
+SweetIQ and USA TODAY NETWORK can help you connect your core brand message all the way through to your last touchpoints before conversion.
 Talk to an expert today.